Skiing in Val Gardena and Alpe di Siusi: Ultimate Guide to Italy’s Best Ski Resort

 Trails are well-maintained and there’s snow all through the winter.

 To use of cross-country tracks in the Dolomites, you need a ticket.
-There are different kinds of tickets (passes) available, for example, daily, seasonal, a single area, of all the Dolomiti NordicSki area.
+There are different kinds of tickets (passes) available, for example, daily, seasonal, a single area, or of all the Dolomiti NordicSki area.
 You can get more information about the tickets here.

 You can find routes for all skill levels there: